 And for small business owners needing to suddenly and repeatedly pivot, Fiverr proved a convenient way to attract the right people to get the job done: ‘Small businesses increasingly relied on Fiverr to help them move online, or to improve their online presence if they had one already.
 There was a 319% increase in searches for “dropshipping”, a 205% rise in businesses searching for front-end development skills, and a further 133% increase in those looking for help with app development.’

 Seeing this rapid, large-scale digital transformation that so many small businesses were taking on – and noting that many of them needed help getting online in the first place – Fiverr launched The Shift in August.
-A one-stop shop of resources and case studies, The Shift contains all the tools and information that a small business needs to take their first steps into the world of digital trading.
+A one-stop shop of resources and case studies, The Shift contains all the tools and information that a small business needs to take its first steps into the world of digital trading.
 From the very first hurdle of building a website to guides on digital marketing and search engine optimisation (SEO), Fiverr’s network of freelance professionals has been helping small businesses move online quickly and efficiently.

 Following on from the success of The Shift, the company launched Fiverr Business in September, a modern digital collaboration environment built for the remote working generation.
-Fiverr Business is a subscription-based service which allows small businesses to collaborate effectively with their freelance workforce, using a project dashboard that aligns internal teams to external talent.
+Fiverr Business is a subscription-based service that allows small businesses to collaborate effectively with their freelance workforce, using a project dashboard that aligns internal teams to external talent.
 Task updates, approvals and budgets can all be tracked through the platform, making it easier than ever to bring the best minds of the freelance world into a small business team.

 Tools like The Shift and Fiverr Business were critical in bringing businesses online, optimising data and expanding their reach to audiences who are excited about supporting independent brands.
 Here’s how two businesses brought freelance talent in to guide their transformations.